thasviya/mayaserver/README.md

 # Maya API Server

-> Maya exposes its APIs here
+> OpenEBS exposes its APIs here

 A service exposing `Kubernetes` like APIs.